bgeng777/flink-ai-extended/flink-ai-flow/wiki_doc/Tutorial.md

 > Namespace in Flink AI Flow is used for isolation.
 Each workflow can only send events to its own namespace while it can listen on multiple namespaces.
 The reason for enabling listening on multiple namespaces is that the workflow could be triggered by external events from notification service.

-For `server_ip` and `server_port`,  they tell where the `AIFlowServer` will starts on.
+For `server_ip` and `server_port`,  they tell where the `AIFlowServer` is running on.

-Then, we configure the `blob` property which tells Flink AI Flow which manages the execution environment(i.e., local or remote env) of workflows in this project.
+Then, we configure the `blob` property which tells Flink AI Flow where to execute workflows in this project(i.e., local or remote env).

 Here we choose to use `LocalBlobManager` and as a result, the project will run locally.

-We currently also provide `OssBlobManager` which allows users to run their workflow remotely.
+We currently also provide `OssBlobManager` which allows users to submit and run their workflow remotely.

 ### tutorial_workflow.yaml
 Next, we will introduce how to write the workflow configuration yaml file.